Where did you attend college/university?

 If applicable, what other degrees do you hold and from what institutions?

 -M.S.
 (Physiology & Biophysics) - University of Louisville

 -M.B.A. - University of Louisville

 What are your career goals?

-My goal is to be a sub-specialist (currently undecided on what kind) with a primary focus on clinical care while also being involved in medical innovation, medical education, and global health.
+My goal is to be a Cardiologist with a primary focus on clinical care while also being involved in medical innovation, medical education, and global health.

 "The leadership of the program truly cares that we are having a great experience, and have created a supportive culture that is evident throughout the faculty we work with.
 The opportunities for mentorship, research, and following your passions within medicine are endless. "

 What were you looking for in a residency program?

 I was looking for a program with a top-notch reputation for training well-rounded doctors that also places an emphasis on community and wellness.
 Additionally, I wanted a program to expose me to all the subspecialties of IM early in training, and the Duke program does a great job of that.

 What are the strengths of the Duke Program?